Parchmentising

 Parchmentising or parchmentizing is a kind of aesthetic finish for textiles.
 It is a finishing treatment for cellulose fabric that stiffens the fabric and imparts a degree of translucency.

 Parchment

 Parchment was a material for writing created in ancient times.
 It was created with animal skin.
-It means "stuff from Pregamos" in both the Latin and Greek language.
-Eumenes II developed parchment when papyrus was banned for export to Pregamos by Ptolemy V Epiphanes.
+It means "stuff from Pergamos" in both the Latin and Greek language.
+Eumenes II developed parchment when papyrus was banned for export to Pergamos by Ptolemy V Epiphanes.
 The skin of sheep, goats, or cattle was used to create parchment.
 The parchmentising process involves the application of sulfuric acid to cellulosic textiles in order to achieve the characteristics of parchment.

 Organdy

 Parchmentising offers a stiffened and somewhat translucent finish.
 Organdy is one of the sheerest cloths produced by the process.